By Maria Lebed

 Actively measuring how customers feel about your product and to what extent your company is meeting their expectations is an important tool for maintaining relationships you have already established.

 Giving your customers exactly what they want is one of the best ways to increase sales, build trust and gain repeat clients.
 To figure out what your customers’ needs and preferences are, running a survey is very efficient.

-Customer surveys and feedback can be collected via email, social media or on the website.
-There are many dedicated platforms which allow you to send targeted surveys to customers through different channels.
-SurveyMonkey, Qualoroo, Qualtrics Vocalize are just a few examples of such
+Customer surveys and feedback can be collected via email, social media, or on the website.
+There are many dedicated platforms that allow you to send targeted surveys to customers through different channels.
+SurveyMonkey, Qualoroo, and Qualtrics are just a few examples of such platforms.

-The average US consumer now owns two or more connected devices and their ownership continues to grow.
+The average US consumer now has access to more than 10 connected devices in their home.

 The information shared is intended to be used for informational purposes only and you should independently research and verify.

 Note: Prior to January 23, 2020, Mulligan Funding operated solely as a direct lender, originating all of its own loans and Merchant Cash Advance contracts.
 From that date onwards, the majority of funding offered by Mulligan Funding will be by Loans originated by FinWise Bank, a Utah-chartered Bank, pursuant to a Loan Program conducted jointly by Mulligan Funding and FinWise Bank.